 A study involving people with rheumatoid arthritis compared the effects of multiple sessions of different cold therapy modalities, including localized cryotherapy, whole-body cryotherapy at -76ºF (-60ºC), or whole-body cryotherapy at -166ºF (-110ºC).
-All of the participants received individual physical therapy or engaged in low-impact group exercise.
+All participants received individual physical therapy or engaged in low-impact group exercise.
 Pain, assessed using a visual analog score, decreased in all treatment groups.
 Compared to baseline, the pain score decreased by 11 points with local cryotherapy, three points with whole-body cryotherapy at -76ºF (-60ºC), and 24 points with whole-body cryotherapy at -166ºF (110ºC).

 A separate study compared whole-body cryotherapy to traditional rehabilitation in postmenopausal women.
-Roughly half of the women received whole-body cryotherapy, and the remainder underwent a traditional rehabilitation program.
+Roughly half of the women received whole-body cryotherapy; the remainder underwent a traditional rehabilitation program.
 After the treatments, both groups exhibited similar improvements in pain and disease activity, fatigue, time of walking, and the number of steps over a distance of 50 meters.
 The pro-inflammatory molecules IL-6 and TNF-α decreased in both groups.

-A study in male athletes found that whole-body cryotherapy altered immunological parameters such as muscle enzymes and cytokine levels.
-The men maintained their regular training regimen, which involved both resistance and aerobic exercise, and underwent two-minute cryotherapy sessions once daily for five days.
+A study involving male athletes found that whole-body cryotherapy altered immunological parameters such as muscle enzymes and cytokine levels.
+The men maintained their regular training regimen, which involved resistance and aerobic exercise, and underwent two-minute cryotherapy sessions once daily for five days.
 Compared to baseline, the men's circulating C-reactive protein (a marker of inflammation) concentrations remained stable, but IL-10, an anti-inflammatory cytokine, increased, and the pro-inflammatory cytokines IL-2 and IL-8 decreased.
-In addition, creatine kinase and lactate dehydrogenase, which are markers of muscle damage, decreased.
+In addition, creatine kinase and lactate dehydrogenase, markers of muscle damage, decreased.

-Elite marathon runners who underwent whole-body cryotherapy after a running session had lower C-reactive protein levels than runners who underwent passive recovery.
+Elite marathon runners who underwent whole-body cryotherapy after a running session had lower C-reactive protein levels than runners who experienced passive recovery.
 The two modalities were completed immediately after the exercise and at 24, 48, 72, and 96 hours afterward.
 C-reactive protein peaked at 24 hours after running in both groups.
 However, compared to pre-exercise levels, C-reactive protein increased by 123 percent with whole-body-cryotherapy and 515 percent with passive recovery at 24 hours.
-At 72 hours post-exercise, the C-reactive protein levels returned to baseline levels with whole-body cryotherapy, but levels persisted with passive recovery.
+At 72 hours post-exercise, the C-reactive protein levels returned to baseline with whole-body cryotherapy, but levels persisted with passive recovery.
 The pro-inflammatory mediator IL-1 beta and the anti-inflammatory mediator IL-10 peaked one hour post-exercise in both recovery groups.
 However, whole-body cryotherapy was associated with a greater decrease in IL-1 beta and a greater increase in IL-1ra, a cytokine inhibitor that reduces the pro-inflammatory response, one hour post-exercise compared to passive recovery.

 The microbiome is composed of all of the microorganisms that reside both on and within the human body.
 Studies in mice suggest that cold exposure can alter the composition and activity of the gut microbiome to improve energy metabolism and support thermogenesis.

 Nerve synapses facilitate neuronal communication and memory formation.
-Synapse loss occurs with normal brain aging and is accelerated in neurodegenerative diseases such as Alzheimer's disease and Parkinson's disease and after traumatic brain injury.
+Synapse loss occurs with normal brain aging and is accelerated in neurodegenerative diseases such as Alzheimer's and Parkinson's and after traumatic brain injury.
 Hibernating animals also experience synapse loss during their period of hibernation, but synapse restoration occurs upon arousal.
 Studies in hibernating animals demonstrate that induction of cold shock proteins, particularly RBM3, is important for synaptic regeneration after hibernation.

 The type of activity one engages in also influences the outcome of cold exposure on athletic performance and recovery.
 Resistance training, also referred to as strength or weight training, notably increases strength and skeletal muscle mass, but some studies indicate that cold exposure immediately after training can blunt these adaptations.

-Additionally, studies suggest that cold water immersion after resistance exercise may interfere with regenerative processes and blunt muscle performance.
+Additionally, studies suggest cold water immersion after resistance exercise may interfere with regenerative processes and blunt muscle performance.
 These detrimental effects may be in part due to alterations in protein synthesis via suppression of ribosomal biogenesis.
-Ribosomes are cellular machinery that translate genetic information into protein.
+Ribosomes are organelles that translate genetic information into protein.
 When healthy athletes underwent brief cold water immersion sessions, their upstream signaling and activation of ribosomal biogenesis decreased, suggesting that cold water immersion immediately after resistance training may blunt protein synthesis and muscle mass gain.

 While these studies suggest that cold exposure immediately after resistance training can blunt muscle adaptations, many studies have found cold exposure (both cold water immersion and whole-body cryotherapy) has no detrimental effects on muscle strength, endurance, or mass.
 The conflicting results could be due to a variety of factors, including type of cold exposure (ice pack versus cold water immersion versus whole-body cryotherapy), duration of cold exposure, or the type and duration of resistance training.
-For now, it seems prudent in the context of strength training to exercise caution in the timing of cold exposure immediately after exercise.
+For now, it seems prudent in strength training to exercise caution in the timing of cold exposure immediately after exercise.

 Cold exposure may be especially beneficial in the context of running to accelerate recovery and reduce soreness.
 Cold exposure may mitigate high levels of pro-inflammatory proteins post-exercise, which can cause acute performance deterioration and muscle damage.
 This can be problematic for training even several days later since there may be a greater risk of injury due to residual soreness and changes in muscle function.
 For example, a study of 11 runners who regularly participated in marathons found that whole-body cryotherapy decreased the inflammatory response that coincides with enhanced muscle recovery.
 The men completed an approximately 45-minute treadmill run once a month, followed by either a passive recovery or whole-body cryotherapy.
-The recovery modalities were completed immediately after the race and again at 24, 48, 72, and 96 hours after.
+The recovery modalities were conducted immediately after the race and again at 24, 48, 72, and 96 hours after.
 The runners' C-reactive protein (a biomarker of inflammation) peaked at 24 hours after running in both groups.
 However, compared to pre-exercise levels, C-reactive protein increased by 123 percent with whole-body cryotherapy and 515 percent with passive recovery at 24 hours.
-At 72 hours post-exercise, the C-reactive protein levels returned to baseline levels with whole-body cryotherapy but levels persisted with passive recovery.
+At 72 hours post-exercise, the C-reactive protein levels returned to baseline with whole-body cryotherapy, but levels persisted with passive recovery.
 No difference was observed in the inflammatory cytokine TNF-alpha.
-Additionally, the cytokines IL-6 and IL-10 increased immediately after exercise regardless of the recovery modality with no observed differences in response between groups.
+Additionally, the cytokines IL-6 and IL-10 increased immediately after exercise regardless of the recovery modality, with no observed differences in response between groups.
 Whole-body cryotherapy was associated with a greater decrease in the pro-inflammatory cytokine IL-1 beta and a greater increase in the anti-inflammatory cytokine IL-1ra one hour post-exercise compared to passive recovery.

-Whole-body cryotherapy may also alter the inflammatory process in endurance athletes involved in other sports such as tennis and rowing.
+Whole-body cryotherapy may also alter the inflammatory process in endurance athletes involved in other sports, such as tennis and rowing.
 Elite tennis players who engaged in whole-body cryotherapy experienced reduced levels of the pro-inflammatory cytokine TNF-alpha and increased IL-6, a cytokine with both pro- and anti-inflammatory properties that plays a role in muscle repair.
 These inflammatory alterations were associated with improvements in stroke effectiveness.

-As described above, cold exposure poses some health risks, especially in unsupervised or uncontrolled conditions.
-The most common risk associated with cold exposure is hypothermia, a condition in which a person's core body temperature drops below 95°F (35°C).
+As described above, cold exposure poses health risks, especially in unsupervised or uncontrolled conditions.
+The most common risk associated with cold exposure is hypothermia, in which a person's core body temperature drops below 95°F (35°C).
 Symptoms of hypothermia include rapid breathing, shivering, pale skin, confusion, and drowsiness.
-If hypothermia occurs in a large body of water such as a lake or ocean, it can impair respiration and may lead to drowning.
+If hypothermia occurs in a large body of water such as a lake or ocean, it can impair respiration and lead to drowning.